alebelcor/amx-tracker/README.md

 $ am-tracker <options>
 ```

-The search is made for one adult.
+All searches are made for one adult.

-### Notifications
+### Notifications (optional)

-Notifications are sent, via Twilio as SMSs, when a desired deal price has been met.
+When tracking, notifications are sent (via Twilio as SMSs) when a desired deal price has been met.

 To enable notifications setup these environmental variables with your Twilio account details: